kijanawoodard/Blog/src/Blog.Web/Content/posts/questioning-ioc-containers.markdown

 	new Mediator(new DoThis(), new DoThat(), new DoTheOther());

 Done.
 All the use cases are satisfied.
 And we have a new instance per request.
-If I'm honest with myself about [autofac expressions][autofac-expressions], I'm pretty much writing this code already.
+If I'm honest with myself about [autofac expressions][autofac-expressions], I'm pretty much writing this code in the app boostrap routines already.

 The other thorny use cases can also be solved with pretty straight forward code.